 ABOUT HEALTH COACHING

 Well now you know that I became a food blogger after I had my second child.
 With that came the challenge of losing my baby weight and I pretty much put in on the backburner for years while I focused on my business, which included tasting hundreds of new recipes and attending tons of fun events to network and grow.
-I “tried and tried” to lose weight (I put those words in quotations because I have learned that the word “try” means you aren’t actually “doing”) and my weight wouldn’t budge.
+I “tried” to lose weight and my weight wouldn’t budge.
 I was 15-20 pounds above my pre-baby weight and had all but given up on finding a weight loss plan that worked for me until I saw a friend post on Facebook that she had lost around 75 pounds and was keeping it off like a champ.
 I pretty much signed up with her as my health coach without even asking what it was all about.
 I figured, whatever she did, I wanted to do it also.
 Turns out, she was on a health plan eating 6 small meals a day, five provided by the program and one meal of protein and vegetables.
 Seemed simple enough so I devoted a few months to my health and weight loss and avoided going out to restaurants and attending events.
 Of course, in the middle of all that was the Kosher Food Bloggers Conference that I run every year (now know as the Jewish Food Media Conference) and Kosherfest, but I made it work and I lost the 20 pounds I wanted to lose!

 How do I balance health coaching and blogging?

-At first, I saw them as complete opposites.
-The joke was “You’re getting people fat then helping them lose weight” but I have learned that the two actually work hand in hand instead.
-I have this platform to share recipes and teach people to be mindful of the ingredients they put into their body.
+At first, I saw them as complete opposites but I have this platform to share recipes and teach people to be mindful of the ingredients they put into their body.
 That doesn’t mean everyone that visits Kitchen Tested is trying to lose weight or is on the Optavia health plan, but it means that I can share healthful recipes right along side the indulgent ones and it totally works!
 An optimal life is a balanced life and that is my goal with Kitchen Tested and Optavia.

 © Kitchen Tested